annahaensch/DataScienceGlobalApplications/README.md

   * Students will execute command line prompts.
   * Students will transition to using Python locally in Jupyter Labs.
 * In Class-Exercises:
+  * [Instructions for Setting Up your Computing Environment]
 * Suggested Reading: [T. Gillespie, "The Relevance of Algorithms."
 (2013).](https://www.microsoft.com/en-us/research/wp-content/uploads/2014/01/Gillespie_2014_The-Relevance-of-Algorithms.pdf)

 ### Module II: Visualizaing Data